Milford Haven: Literature, film and television

-Milford Haven appears in a number of literary works, including Shakespeare's Cymbeline as "blessed Milford", and the location where King Arthur landed from Ireland in pursuit of the Twrch Trwyth boar as part of the medieval Welsh prose romance Culhwch and Olwen.
+Milford Haven appears in literary works, including Shakespeare's Cymbeline as "blessed Milford", and is where King Arthur landed from Ireland in pursuit of the Twrch Trwyth boar as part of the Medieval Welsh prose romance Culhwch and Olwen.
 Drayton described the area in his Poly-Olbion as "So highly Milford is in every mouth renowned / Noe haven hath aught good, in her that is not found".
 Lewis Morris made Milford and Hakin the subject of his poem "The Fishing Lass of Hakin", and the gothic novel The Horrors of Oakendale Abbey used Milford as a key location.
 The town lends its name to the fictional Californian location featured in the novelisations and radio plays by author Mara Purl.
 Robert Watson uses the town as the principal setting in his novel Slipping Away From Milford, as did Taprell Dorling writing as Taffrail, whose thriller Mystery at Milford Haven explored the 1930s criminal underworld in the area.
 The town was used as a filming location for the BBC drama The Onedin Line, the 1968 film The Lion in Winter and the 1984 short cult film "Vengeance".
-The town's Mount Estate provided the location for a BBC documentary entitled The Mount: A Welsh Estate, which received criticism locally for its portrayal of residents.
+The town's Mount Estate was the location for a BBC documentary called The Mount: A Welsh Estate, which received criticism locally for its portrayal of residents.
 Locations in the town, including Hakin Point and Gelliswick, were used in filming for The Pembrokeshire Murders in 2020.

 Sport and leisure

 The town possesses a number of venues for sport and leisure.
 Milford Haven Leisure Centre offers various facilities, including a 25-metre indoor swimming pool, squash and tennis courts, a bowls hall and a dance studio.
-The Thornton Hall, located at Milford Haven School, has an indoor sports hall and artificial turf pitch.
+Thornton Hall, at Milford Haven School, has an indoor sports hall and artificial turf pitch.
 There are rugby union and association football clubs.
 Nautical activities are centered around the marina and Pembrokeshire Yacht Club in Gelliswick, which dates to 1923.
 There is a golf club on the outskirts, which was founded in 1913.

 Milford Marina, the site of the former working docks, was re-branded in 1991 and offers retail facilities, the town museum and entertainment.
 The Marina itself houses 360 berths for private boats.

-A greyhound racing track existed in the Hakin area of the town during the 1940s.
-It was located west of Picton Street on the Observatory ground (Rugby ground today).
+There was a greyhound racing track in the Hakin area of the town in the 1940s.
+It was west of Picton Street on the Observatory ground (Rugby ground today).
 The regularity of the racing in unknown but it is known that the racing was independent, which means unaffiliated to the sports governing body at the time (the National Greyhound Racing Club).